 The U.S. Supreme Court accepted the petition to hear the case, and oral arguments are set for April 19, 2017.

 Share this page

 - The freedom of churches to be treated equally by the government

 - The freedom from discrimination against churches solely because of their religious identity

 - The freedom of churches and ministries to participate in neutral government grant programs on the same basis as all others

 - The right of churches to be treated as full members of the community and not be discriminated against or disadvantaged because of their religious faith

 Trinity Lutheran Church is located in Columbia, Missouri.
-Trinity operates a preschool and daycare for children in the community.
-It has a playground where the children from the preschool and daycare play.
+Trinity operates a preschool for children in the community.
+It has a playground where the children from the preschool play.
 Children from the surrounding community also use the playground after school and on the weekends.
 In 2012, Trinity applied for a playground resurfacing grant from the Department of Natural Resources of the State of Missouri.
 The grant was part of the state’s Scrap Tire Program that recycles scrap tire material in an attempt to reduce the amount of tires in landfills.
 Trinity’s playground was surfaced with pea gravel that was hard on the children if they fell, and it kept migrating away from the slides and other play structures.
 Trinity wanted a grant to resurface its playground with a pour-in-place rubber surface made from recycled tires.

 The Department received 44 applications in 2012.
 It ranked Trinity’s application 5th and it gave out 14 grants that year.
 But the Department denied a grant to Trinity because it was a church.
 The Department relied on the “no aid” clause in the state constitution.
 That provision was added to the constitution in the 1870’s and prohibits direct or indirect aid to churches.